How to find a good entry level bike

 There are 2 basic types of brakes: Rim brakes and disc brakes.
 Rim brakes work by squeezing the rim of the wheel to stop.
 They are susceptible to issues if the wheel gets even a little out of true (wobbly) or if the wheel gets wet, muddy, or especially if the wheel gets oily for some reason.
 Disc brakes work by squeezing a metal disc mounted to the wheel much like the brakes of a car.
 They are much more responsive and reliable.
 They also work well even if the wheel gets really out of true.
 Don’t condemn an entry level bike just because it’s got rim brakes but if you can find a bike with disc brakes you’ll be a much happier rider and spend much less time adjusting your brakes.

 For it to be a mountain bike, it needs to have working front suspension.
-Many bikes are full suspension or “full squish” and have rear suspension as well as front suspension.
-‘Real’ rear suspension looks like a hydraulic piston.
+Front suspension only is referred to as a “hardtail”.
+Many bikes also have rear suspension and are referred to are full suspension or “full squish”.
+‘Real’ rear suspension usually looks like a hydraulic piston.
 It’s only found on higher end bikes, usually over the $1000 price point.
-Cheaper ‘fake’ suspension looks like a spring.
+Cheaper ‘fake’ suspension looks like a spring and is often sold as ‘Dual Suspension’.
 Generally, if your budget is less than $1000, just stay away from everything boasting full suspension.

 Finding the Right Fit